lokireturns/lokireturns.github.io/_posts/2025-11-21-delta-table-atomicity.md

 **Here's the key difference: There is no recovery... what?**

 The compute engine does not update pages in place, so there's no need to worry about unpredictable page flushing to disk.
-The Parquet files are rewritten to storage, and a JSON log entry is added describing the write operation (copy-on-write).
+The Parquet files are rewritten to storage (added not ovewriting the existing ones), and a JSON log entry is added describing the write operation (copy-on-write).
 The JSON log entry says:

 - `Remove: file_A.parquet` ← The one we modified
 - `Add: file_B.parquet` ← The new one with modified data